©

 Top 5 viewpoint hikes

-The circuit of the city of
+The tour of the city of

 Capdenac

-The path of the Pierre-levée
+The Pierre-levée path

 Sauliac-sur-Célé

-Right in the heart of the Célé valley, this 3.9km family hike, in particular, takes you through the old historic village of Sauliac-sur-Célé.
-But before crossing the old village, the walk takes you up through typical Causses du Quercy vegetation.
-Almost all along the way, you walk between the stone mooringsdry handmade.
-At the bend in the path, the dolmen of the Pierre-Levée, here a caselle, over there a stone shed.
-It’s on the way back down to the valley that, without warning, you arrive at the highlight of the show, a splendid view of Vieux Sauliac and the meander of the Célé.
-The few buildings on the cliffside impress, the château de Géniez dominates near the river.
-There are still a few hundred meters on the old road to cross the ancestral village populated by about 90 inhabitants in 1836.
-You then go back down to the actual village, close to the river: how about dipping your feet in?
+Right in the heart of the Célé valley, this 3.9km family hike takes you through the historic old village of Sauliac-sur-Célé.
+But before passing through the old village, the walk takes you up through vegetation typical of the Causses du Quercy.
+For most of the way, you’ll be walking between low, hand-built drystonewalls.
+Along the way, you’ll come across the Pierre-Levée dolmen, here a caselle, there a stone hut.
+As you make your way back down to the valley, without warning, you arrive at the highlight of the show, a splendid view of Vieux Sauliac and the meander of the Célé.
+The few buildings on the cliff face are impressive, with the Château de Géniez towering over the river.
+There are still a few hundred metres to go on the old route through the ancestral village, which had a population of around 90 in 1836.
+You then descend to the present-day village, close to the river: why not dip your feet in?

 The cliff path